mikefaille/tex-resume-tmpl/README.md

 customized.

 ### In developpement
-Some feature from mordern CV will be cherry pick.
+Some feature from modern CV will be cherry pick.
 I want contact information footer on all page from 2th. http://www.ctan.org/pkg/moderncv

 I want his customization that permit him to share (unify) CV info with motivation letter.